 How Many Judges Does It Take To Rule That A Shopping Center Tenant Is Not Liable For ADA Violations In Common Areas?

 It sounds like the introduction to a joke, but I assure you, this case was no laughing matter.
 The answer may surprise you.
 In what appears to be a "no brainer" for those of us who negotiate and litigate retail leases, once an issue goes to litigation, you have largely lost control of the outcome.
 READ MORE.

 Current Real Property Case Tweets From CEB

 Courtesy of CEB, we are bringing you selected legal developments in areas of California real property law that are covered by CEB's publications.
-This month's feature is from the October 2014 update to Condemnation Practice in California (3d ed Cal CEB).
+This month's feature is from the September 2015 update to CA Subdivision Map Act and the Development Process (Cal CEB).
 References are to the book's section numbers.
 See CEB's RPLS landing

 Our Own e-Bulletin Cartoonist, Scott Miller!

 We are delighted to publish legal cartoons from one of our own -- Scott Miller.

 Scott is Of Counsel to Dudnick Detwiler Rivin & Stikker LLP in San Francisco.

 His practice focuses on commercial real estate and environmental law.
 Check

 out http://www.blurb.com/bookstore/detail/2646318 to order Scott's book on real